Arduino Nano 33 BLE Sense Pinout, Introduction & Specifications

 5V: The 5V pin outputs 5v to the external components.
 The power source of 5V for the Arduino Nano board is through the USB connector and the Vin pin.

-Note: One more thing to keep in mind is that the 5V pin is disabled by default so you need to bridge the solder jumper at the bottom of the board in order to enable this pin.
+Note: One more thing to keep in mind is that the 5V pin is disabled by default so you need to bridge the solder jumper at the bottom of the board to enable this pin.

 Once enabled, the 5V will directly pass through the USB cable to this pin because there is no onboard 5V regulator.